Frequently asked questions

 How do I apply for an ACF or ACL post?

-Recruitment for all ACF and ACL opportunities on the Intergrated Academic Training programme (Medical) is conducted via Health Education England regions and managed through Oriel, the national NHS online recruitment system.
-For Imperial College London, recruitment to ACF and ACL posts is coordinated by the London Recruitment team, based in the Operations Department of Health Education South London and overseen by the NIHR.
+Recruitment for all ACF and CL opportunities on the Integrated Academic Training programme (medical) is conducted via Health Education England regions and managed through Oriel, the national NHS online recruitment system.
+For Imperial College London, recruitment to ACF and CL posts is coordinated by the London Recruitment team, based in the Operations Department of Health Education South London and overseen by the NIHR.
 Details are available on the NIHR website and the London LETBs Recruitment site.

 How do I best structure my research blocks?

-As soon as they have been appointed, ACFs and ACLs (medical) should make contact with the Clinical Lead/Training Programme Director and Academic Training Lead for their specialty to discuss and agree how the research block will be organised.
-For ACFs Research blocks are usually organised in 3 month or 3+3 month back to back concurrent periods, but this will depend on the specialty.
-For ACLs, the structure of research blocks can be variable but many are organised in 6-month or one-year blocks.
+As soon as they have been appointed, ACFs and CLs (medical) should make contact with the Clinical Lead/Training Programme Director and Academic Training Lead for their specialty to discuss and agree how the research block will be organised.
+For ACFs, research blocks are usually organised in 3 month or 3+3 month back to back concurrent periods, but this will depend on the specialty.
+For CLs, the structure of research blocks can be variable but many are organised in 6-month or one-year blocks.
 Each specialty/division will have a slightly different model and approach, depending upon local circumstances, and the research time must be planned in full agreement between Clinical and Academic Leads.
-Planning for this should start as soon as the ACF/ACL appointment has been confirmed.
+Planning for this should start as soon as the ACF/CL appointment has been confirmed.

 How do I open an email account, receive an ID and gain library access?